Crystal-wxy/mergeComp/README.md

 We compare mergeComp against FP32 (baseline) and layer-wise compression.
 Our evaluations show that MergeComp can improve the scalability of distributed training by more than 200% without losing accuracy for representative DNN models.
 It can even achieve scalability up to 99% over high-speed networks.

+The performance of mergeComp for ResNet50 on CIFAR10:
 ![resnet50_speed](https://github.com/zhuangwang93/fast_compression/blob/mergeComp/data/resnet50_results.png)

+The performance of mergeComp for ResNet101 on ImageNet:
 ![resnet101_speed](https://github.com/zhuangwang93/fast_compression/blob/mergeComp/data/resnet101_results.png)